 Q. Is Huffington Post a reliable source and why?

-- Who? -- Who is the author?
+- Who is the author?
 Are they an expert in the topic?
 Did they do research on the topic?
 Did they cite their sources?
 Did they use good sources?

-- Where?-- Where is the information coming from?
-Is it from an already established credible source (ex: published textbook or New England Journal of Medicine)?
-Is it from a .edu or .gov?
+- Where is the information from?
+Is it from an already established credible source (example: published book or periodical)?
+Is it from a .edu or .gov or .org?
 Is there a company or organization taking responsibility for the content?

-If you have a specific article you would like to discuss or additional questions about how to determine credibility, please contact your Campus Library/ARC.
+If you have a specific article and want to determine credibility, contact your Campus Library/ARC.